 Step 2: Find the right property

 You will need to determine the castle that you would like to invest in or buy.
-As an independent buyers agent, Goldcrest is able to help you with refining your search and provide you with viable options related to your situation.
+As an independent buyer’s agent, Goldcrest can help you refine your search and provide you with viable options for your situation.

-Check with DGPC to make sure there are no problems with purchasing the castle and specific rules that you will need to follow in renovation projects.
+Check with DGPC to ensure everything runs seamlessly when purchasing the castle and the rules you must follow in renovation projects.
 It is also probable that there are other stakeholders involved, so bear this in mind and ask relevant questions to determine what you can and cannot do with the property.
 Your lawyer will be able to help you with this.

 Step 3: Do your due diligence

 Visit the castle and make sure that everything is in order.
-This is a substantial investment so hire a surveyor and triple-check everything to ensure that everything is as it should be.
-Old properties often require considerable maintenance so bear this in mind when doing your due diligence checks.
-Also, after the purchase is made, there will likely be additional maintenance costs with historical properties.
+This is a substantial investment, so hire a surveyor and triple-check everything to ensure everything is as it should be.
+Old properties often require considerable maintenance, so bear this in mind when doing your due diligence checks.
+Also, there will likely be additional maintenance costs with historical properties after the purchase.

 Step 4: Taxes and additional costs

-You will need to be aware of the taxes that come with purchasing property in Portugal.
+You must be aware of the taxes of buying property in Portugal.
 Your lawyer will be able to help with this.
-Before you make a purchase, you will need a NIF (Tax Number) and it is also a good idea to have a Portuguese bank account, so there are no transfer costs.
-As with all property purchases in the country, the following taxes will need to be accounted for.
+Before you make a purchase, you will need a NIF (Tax Number), and it is also a good idea to have a Portuguese bank account so there are no transfer costs.
+As with all property purchases in the country, the following taxes must be accounted for.